 - "Where do I find the forms for my divorce?"

-- "How do I use this book?"
+- "How do I use this website?"

-- "What do legal abbreviations mean?"
+- "What does this legal abbreviation mean?"

 Examples of questions librarians CANNOT answer